Here’s Everything You Need to Know About Merida Airport (MID Airport)

 Most connecting flights come through Mexico City International Airport (code: MEX), but there are some via Guadalajara, Monterrey, Tijuana, Oaxaca, Tuxtla Gutierrez and Veracruz.

-You can also fly to Cancun International Airport (code: CUN), which is about four hours from Merida.
-If you plan to do that, visit Cancun to Merida: 6 Best Transportation Options for more info on the best way to get to Merida from Cancun.
+If you plan to do that, visit Cancun to Merida Transport Options for more info on the best way to get to Merida from Cancun.

 Merida Airport Guide